enso-org/enso/docs/infrastructure/logging.md

 programmatically initialize loggers.

-As per [configuration schema](https://github.com/lightbend/config) any key can have a default value that can be overridden by an environmental variable.
+As per [configuration schema](https://github.com/lightbend/config) any key can have a default value that can be overridden by an environment variable.
 For example

 ```